itusajja/icongallery/README.md

 To do so, simply place whatever image you need the 512,256,128,64 variants for and place it in `_build`.
 Then run the `_build-images.sh` script.
 This will make copies at each size, optimize them, and stick them in the correct folder in `content/img/_src`.

+### Retina Images

+Use [retina.js](https://github.com/imulus/retinajs) to get hiDPI versions of each thumbnail.
+I modified the `RetinaImagePath()` function so it checks for images defined in the `data-at2x` attributes (because they may not exist).
+Additionally, I changed the selector from `getElementsByTagName('img')` to `querySelectorAll('img.icon')` so it only looks for higher resolution versions of the icons.

 ## To-Do

 1. Ads
 2. "browse" page
+3. Retina versions of each